VicSRC Research Reports

 Transitions project | November 2015

-In 2015 we worked with the Department of Education and Training to produce the VicSRC Transitions Report.
-VicSRC consulted with 155 Grade 6 and Year 7 students who shared their first-hand experiences and their ideas for improving the shift to secondary school.
+In 2015 the VicSRC worked with the Department of Education and Training to produce the VicSRC Transitions Report.
+VicSRC consulted with 155 Grade 6 and Year 7 students who shared their first-hand experiences and their ideas for improving the shift from primary to secondary school.

 The report drew on the ideas and experiences of these students to address two key questions: